 Published by VALERIE MASON-CHASE

 Valerie Mason-Chase is a woman of God who is a firm believer in the healing power of transparency and shares her story whenever and wherever the Spirit of God leads.
-Valerie has been an RN for 40 years since receiving her BSN from North Carolina A&T State University in 1978.
+Valerie has been an RN for 42 years since receiving her BSN from North Carolina A&T State University in 1978.
 Valerie is a graduate of the School of Ministry at Change Church in Ewing, New Jersey and is a licensed minister.
 She serves in the Discipleship Ministry at Change Church.
 Valerie is a member of Liberating Tamar Inc., a ministry which serves women as they overcome the aftermath of physical, sexual and emotional traumas.
 Valerie received a master's degree in counseling from Cairn University in Langhorne, PA and recently launched her private relationship coaching business, Marriage Beyond The Breach.
-Valerie lives in Levittown, PA with Frank, her husband of 39 years.
-They are the parents of three adult children and grandparents of three of the most amazing little girls God ever created :) View all posts by VALERIE MASON-CHASE
+Valerie lives in Levittown, PA with Frank, her husband of 40 years.
+They are the parents of three adult children; Sydelle, Frank III, and Jonathan and grandparents of 4; Siniyah, Janae, Emmi, and Elijah.
+View all posts by VALERIE MASON-CHASE